yuqinan/yuqinan.github.io/index.md

       <!-- Mobile-only content (hidden on desktop) -->
       <div class="mobile-bio-content" style="display: none;">
         <div class="bio-content mb-5">
-          <p class="mb-3">I am a first-year student in Computer Science at Stanford University.
+          <p class="mb-3">Hi!
+I am qinan, a first-year CS Ph.D. student at Stanford.
-           Currently, I am rotating with Professor <a href="https://stanford.edu/~cgpotts/" target="_blank" rel="noopener noreferrer">Chris Potts</a> and Professor <a href="https://guestrin.su.domains/" target="_blank" rel="noopener noreferrer">Carlos Guestrin</a>.
+           Currently, I am rotating with <a href="https://stanford.edu/~cgpotts/" target="_blank" rel="noopener noreferrer">Chris Potts</a> and <a href="https://guestrin.su.domains/" target="_blank" rel="noopener noreferrer">Carlos Guestrin</a>.
 My Ph.D. is generously supported by <a href="https://vpge.stanford.edu/fellowships-funding/sgf" target="_blank" rel="noopener noreferrer">Stanford Graduate Fellowship</a></p>

-          <p class="mb-3">Before Stanford, I received a concurrent B.S. in Math-CS and M.A. in CS from Brown University where I was fortunate to be advised by Professor <a href="https://cs.brown.edu/people/epavlick/" target="_blank" rel="noopener noreferrer">Ellie Pavlick</a>.</p>

           <p class="mb-5">My research focuses on Natural Language Processing, specifically in interpretability and trustworthyness of language models.
-          I'm interested in understanding how language models work internally and improving their capabilities.</p>
+          I'm interested in understanding how language models work internally and improving their capabilities and reliability.</p>

+          <p class="mb-3">Before Stanford, I received a concurrent B.S. in Math-CS and M.A. in CS from Brown where I was fortunate to be advised by <a href="https://cs.brown.edu/people/epavlick/" target="_blank" rel="noopener noreferrer">Ellie Pavlick</a>.</p>

           <div class="links-section">
             <a href="mailto:qinanyu@stanford.edu" class="simple-link">email</a>